-If you lived in Burundi instead of United States, you would:
+If you moved to Burundi from the United States, you would:

 MAKE 98.9% LESS MONEY EVERY YEAR